On generalized $V^n$-continua: Introduction

 \section{Introduction}

-By a \emph{space} we mean a locally compact separable metric space, and each of its connected open subsets is called a {\em region} or a {\em generalized continuum}. {\em Maps} are continuous mappings. \v{C}ech cohomology groups $H^n(X;G)$ with coefficients from an Abelian group $G$ are considered everywhere below.
+By a \emph{space} we mean a locally compact separable metric space, unless other\-wise stated, and each of its connected open subsets is called a {\em region} or a {\em generalized continuum}. {\em Maps} are continuous mappings.
+The covering dimension of a space X is denoted by $\dim X$. \v{C}ech cohomology groups $H^n(X;G)$ with coefficients in an Abelian group $G$ are considered everywhere below.